pathania-ashish/HydroNeuralForecast/README.md

 ### ⚙️ Enhanced Model Architectures

 Several model architectures have been modified to add **multivariable forecasting capabilities** that were **not available in the original NeuralForecast repository**.
-This enables models to ingest multiple input variables (e.g., precipitation, temperature, soil moisture) simultaneously for improved flood prediction.
+This enables models to ingest multiple input variables (e.g., precipitation, temperature etc.) simultaneously for improved hydrological prediction.
 For example, models such as **Informer** and **PatchTST** have been enhanced with multivariable support for hydrological inputs, among other modifications across the codebase.

 ### 📜 Custom Model Run Scripts